mid2SUPAERO/HybML-EvoMatDesEco/README.md

-# Structural Material Selection Using Deep Learning
+# A Hybrid Machine Learning and Evolutionary Approach to Material Selection and Design Optimization for Eco-Friendly Structures
-Github code to support the paper entitled "Structural Material Selection Using Deep Learning"
+Github code to support the paper entitled "A Hybrid Machine Learning and Evolutionary Approach to Material Selection and Design Optimization for Eco-Friendly Structures"

 ICA, Université de Toulouse, ISAE-SUPAERO, MINES ALBI, UPS, INSA, CNRS, Toulouse, France.